awslabs/aws-cloudfront-extensions/docs/develop/cloudfront-distribution/README.en.md

    ![S3 Bucket Name](/S3-bucket-name.png)
 4. Clear **Block all public access** check box to allow public access
    ![S3 Public Access](/S3-public.png)
+   {{% notice note %}}
-   >You need to allow public read access to the bucket and files so that CloudFront URLs can serve content from the bucket.
+   You need to allow public read access to the bucket and files so that CloudFront URLs can serve content from the bucket.
 However, you can restrict access to specific content by using signed URLs or signed cookies
+   {{% /notice %}}
 5. Leave other options as default and click **Create bucket**

 ## Upload your content to Amazon S3